What is a second charge mortgage and how do they work?

 What about rates and lenders?

-You can use comparison websites or talk to a mortgage broker, who will be able to identify the best option for you.
+You can research second-charge mortgages using comparison websites or talk to a mortgage broker, who can identify the most suitable option.

 What happens if you have a second-charge mortgage and want to move?